 I REALLY HATE SHOPPING.
 Can you help?

 Of course!
 I love shopping, so we're the perfect team!
 In fact, I can make it really easy on you.
 (Just check out my Yelp reviews!)
 So, let's chat.
 I can put you at ease and we can figure out what might be most helpful.
 Perhaps you just need someone to reaffirm what you already know looks good.
 Maybe you are concerned about your current shape and it would help to have an expert pick out items that highlight your best assets.
-It's also possible that you need the positive momentum and support of another person during your shopping experiences.
 Or maybe you just need someone to shop for you!
 I can do that too!
 Let's brainstorm together.

 Where will we shop?
 What if we don't have the same taste or style?
 How will you know what I like?

 My job is to understand how you want to look and feel -- and then make it happen.
 I strive to make you feel like a better version of yourself.
 With that being said, I may push you outside of your comfort zone a bit.
 I will definitely have suggestions -- and you can nix those suggestions if you don't feel like they fit your overall goals or style.
-This is flexible process and I'm here to provide what you need.
+This process is flexible and supportive, and I'm here to provide what you need.
 During our initial consultation, we'll discuss your lifestyle, the clothes that you already own, the items that you think you might need, and so on.
-We'll also talk about where you typically shop and what you usually purchase as well as any obstacles that you think you have regarding style, shopping, or creating outfits for yourself.
+We'll also talk about where you typically shop and what you usually purchase as well as any obstacles that you have regarding style, shopping, or creating outfits.
 All of these steps should lead us in the right direction.